Fluctuations of subsystem entropies at late times: Hamiltonian evolution and numerics

 \section{Hamiltonian evolution and numerics}

+We want to study the size and rarity of fluctuations in systems undergoing chaotic Hamiltonian evolution, drawing insights from our results for RQCs.
+When discussing RQCs, we characterized the probability of fluctuations with respect to the ensemble of random circuits.
+To draw an analogy with Hamiltonian evolution, we first need to ask what it means for a fluctuation to have small probability.
+One natural analog of the RQC ensemble is an ensemble of chaotic Hamiltonians, or alternatively an ensemble of initial states.
+We focus instead on the frequency of fluctuations over time for a single local Hamiltonian, chosen to be chaotic.
+During later time windows, we expect that typical fluctuations are smaller and larger fluctuations are more rare.

-For many-body quantum states evolving under Hamiltonian time evolution, the statistics of fluctuations are difficult to study analytically.
+For states evolving under chaotic Hamiltonians, the statistics of fluctuations are difficult to study analytically.
 Previous analytic results primarily characterize infinite-time averages \cite{reimann2008foundation,farrelly2017thermalization, linden2009quantum, linden2010speed} or averages over finite times that are exponential in system size \cite{short2012quantum}.\footnote{The work \cite{short2012quantum} characterizes average fluctuations over some finite timescale $T$, with conditions on the minimum size of $T$ for the bound to become effective.
-For generic chaotic Hamiltonians, this minimum $T$ is exponential in system size.} Some results characterize equilibration by examining certain time-dependent observables, whereas others analyze equilibration by leveraging certain assumptions on the Hamiltonian energy spectrum~\cite{garcia2017equilibration, reimann2019transportless,malabarba2014quantum}.
+For generic chaotic Hamiltonians, this minimal value of $T$ is exponential in system size.} Some results characterize equilibration by examining certain time-dependent observables, whereas others analyze equilibration by leveraging certain assumptions on the Hamiltonian energy spectrum~\cite{garcia2017equilibration, reimann2019transportless,malabarba2014quantum}.
 For further review of relevant literature on the relaxation to equilibrium in many-body systems, including results about infinite-time averages, see \autorefapp{app:therm}.

 While fluctuations at infinite timescales are well understood, we are also interested in (comparatively) earlier times, namely after equilibrium but before exponential times.
 In the case of RQCs, \autoref{thm:earlytimebound} and \autoref{cor:latetimes} characterize the increasingly strict suppression of fluctuations throughout this time period.
 Here we ask whether chaotic Hamiltonian systems exhibit a similarly drastic suppression.